 If the total amount paid to the players was $80,000 and the total amount paid to the other Black Sox was $40,000, as outlined above (Cicotte and Risberg $10k apiece, Williams, Jackson, Felsch and McMullin $5k apiece), or $45,000, as suggested by Asinov (the additional $5k going to Risberg), then Gandil took the rest, leaving the game with a fortune equivalent to more than $500,000 in today's dollars.
 If Gandil really had that much money, he kept it well hidden through the years.

 In this scenario, Risberg also did a brilliant job of concealing his ill-gotten booty.
-Counting their World Series shares, Risberg would have had as much as $13,254 (about $184,000 in 2015 dollars) and McMullin $8,254 (some $114,000 in 2015 dollars) at the end of 1919, yet both continued to live simply, with no conspicuous consumption in evidence during their lives.
-If they truly received that much money, they never really got much enjoyment from it.
+Counting his World Series shares, Risberg would have had either $13,254 or $18,254 ($180k-$250k in 2015 dollars) at the end of 1919, yet continued to live simply, with no conspicuous consumption in evidence during his life.
+If he truly received that much money, he never really got much enjoyment from it.

 Scenario two, assuming the final $40,000 was fictional:

 If the final $40,000 was never paid, then there was only $40,000 to go around.
 Since Cicotte got his $10,000 upfront and Weaver got nothing, the other six most likely got $5,000 each, as Abe Attell told sportswriter Joe Williams in 1934: